jleskovar/btc-cli/README.md

 # btc-cli
 Adaptive bash/zsh support for bitcoin-cli.

 Introduces the 'btc' command on PATH, with sub-commands automatically forwarded to bitcoin-cli.
-Auto-completion for sub-commands comes for free.

-Should support all versions of bitcoin-cli, including future versions (tested on Bitcoin RPC client v0.15.1).
+Auto-completion for sub-commands comes for free, and should support all versions of bitcoin-cli, including future versions, without needing to make any changes (tested on Bitcoin RPC client v0.15.1)

 ## Installing btc-cli